5 Reasons Nobody Is Reading Your Blog Content

 However, remember that 93% percent of companies engage in some form of content marketing.
 They must be getting some kind of ongoing value to justify their engagement; otherwise, this statistic would be significantly lower.

 Ultimately, blogging offers a number of different benefits:

 - A corporate blog can allow your business to manage its relationship with clients in an easy-to-develop and maintain format, while also engaging said clients to drive traffic to your online presence.

 - Further, it can enhance your social media strategy, while giving you an outlet for testing and gathering feedback.

 - In addition, it can position you and your brand to become a respected authority in your field, which, in turn, generates positive customer/client perceptions.

 - Corporate blogging also helps you to quickly respond to issues that arise, should you need to generate goodwill among customers and non-clients.

 Of course, you won’t be able to take advantage of any of these benefits if nobody’s reading your blog.
 With billions of content pieces being published daily, it’s understandable that some of your content might fall to the wayside.
 Increase your odds of capturing attention by paying attention to the following five mistakes that limit your blog’s readership.

-The Five Fails
+The Five Fails of Blogging

 #1 You Haven’t Optimized for SEO